how hot does a hair dryer get

 There are several key factors that determine exactly how hot air will exit any given hair dryer:

-See also Is suave Good for your Hair
+See also Is Garnier Good For Hair

 Heat Setting